palasthotel/correction/plugin/README.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl

-This plugin provides a editorial workflow for correction requests.
+This plugin provides an editorial workflow for correction requests.

 == Description ==

-This plugin provides a editorial workflow for correction requests.
+This plugin provides an editorial workflow for correction requests.

 == Installation ==